 Water should be your beverage of choice when trying to boost your fluid intake.
 It’s calorie-free, inexpensive, and readily available.
 Drink water at meals instead of sugary soda or juice to contribute to your weight loss goals.
 Then, keep a water bottle with you and sip from it throughout the day.
 If you get tired of plain water, opt for unsweetened tea or sparkling water for a little more flavor.

 If you or a family member is experiencing a non-life-threatening health problem, whether from dehydration or another cause, visit Total Point Urgent Care for the medical treatment you need.
 Our walk-in clinic provides care to all, no appointments or referrals necessary.
 We treat everything from bug bites and asthma attacks to sprains and strains to strep throat and pink eye.
-For immediate, cost-effective care, please visit one of our nine locations in Texas and Arizona today.
+For immediate, cost-effective care, please visit one of our nine locations in Texas today.